cyrille-visser/FastHack-SQL/Student/Challenge01.md

 ## Introduction

 Your fledgling company has two migration tasks at hand.
 In both cases, your clients would like to migrate their SQL Server instances into Azure.
 Each solution has different requirements.

-Please run [Issue script](./Resources/cdb_qyery.sql?raw=true) ("Save link as...")
+To make this task a bit more interesting please run this [Issue script](./Resources/cdb_query.sql) ("Save link as...") on your source database.
+This script assumes you have AdventureWorks2017 and WideWorldImporters databases running in your VM.

 ## Description